b-boechat/ctfr/docs/adding_methods.rst

 You can freely add parameters to your implementation function, as long as the iterable of TFRs remains as the first parameter.
 Any additional parameters will be treated as keyword-only parameters, and it's highly recommended for default values to be implemented.

 .. note::
    Parameter names (aside from the TFRs tensor) must not clash with :func:`ctfr.ctfr` or :func:`ctfr.ctfr_from_specs` parameter names, otherwise they will not be received by the combination function.
+They should also not begin with an underscore, as this is reserved for internal use.

 Parameter validation
 ~~~~~~~~~~~~~~~~~~~~